andrers52/ars-web-components/README.md

 - Configurable drag threshold via `drag-threshold` attribute
 - Real-time drag feedback with `dragmove` events
 - Works seamlessly with other mixins using PointerCoordinator
+- **Order-independent**: Can be nested in any order with other gesture mixins

 **Demo:** http://localhost:8080/mixins/draggable-mixin/demo/